RaphaelHaettich/werwolfga.me/README.md

 #### Instructions:
 * You need a Firebase Database with Email auth enabled
-* The only data you need in your Database are the cards.
+* The only data you need in your Database are the cards

 ###### Schema:
  ```